 For over thirty years, teachers, administrators, business leaders and policymakers have expressed concern about the competitiveness of U.S. students in science, technology, engineering and mathematics (STEM) areas.
 Although national and state policies have emphasized STEM education, progress has been slow.
 A major component of increasing students’ STEM achievement is raising the quantity and quality of teachers in STEM fields.
 The Indiana General Assembly established the Indiana STEM Teacher Recruitment Fund in 2013 to award competitive grants to programs and initiatives that work to bolster the overall quality of STEM instruction in Indiana and advance student interest and knowledge in STEM fields.

 The Center of Excellence in Leadership of Learning (CELL) and the Independent Colleges of Indiana (ICI) are continuing the successful initiative STEM Teach, now in its fourth adaptation and thus named STEM Teach IV.
 The primary concentration of funds will be for high school teachers needing graduate level courses in STEM discipline areas to meet the Higher Learning Commission (HLC) requirement for teaching dual-credit courses by 2023.
 Three additional opportunities for STEM Teach for this fourth iteration are as follows:

-- Regional or online STEM Workshops offered by local colleges and universities to boost STEM instruction in the classroom for elementary, middle and high school teachers
+- Online STEM Workshops offered by local colleges and universities to boost STEM instruction in the classroom for elementary, middle and high school teachers

 - Undergraduate courses offered through colleges and universities to assist teachers with enhancing STEM instruction and/or adding a STEM content area to their existing teaching license